Barbara Morrell, Ph.D.

 B.A., Sociology, Regis College

-Dr. Morrell is currently conducting research in the Riverhead Correctional Facility Women's DWI Unit to assess the impact of a memoir writing program, Herstory, on five psychological outcomes of well being.
-Her research will be presented at the American Society of Criminology.
+Dr. Morrell has conducted research in the Riverhead Correctional Facility Women's DWI Unit to assess the impact of a memoir writing program, Herstory, on five psychological outcomes of wellbeing and presented at the American Society of Criminology.

 - "Can Ex-Offenders Ever Become Productive Citizens?
 Barriers to and Policies Toward Reentry"